Bruno Silva (footballer, born 1986)

 Bruno César Pereira da Silva (born 3 August 1986), known as Bruno Silva, is a Brazilian footballer who plays for Tombense as a defensive midfielder.

 Career

 Born in Nova Lima, Bruno started his footballing career at Villa Nova, also playing for Social and MG, before signing for Avaí in December 2007.
-He spent one year and a half in Santa Catarina state team, set up his transfer on loan to Bahia in 2009.
+He spent one and a half years in the Santa Catarina state team, and set up his transfer on loan to Bahia in 2009.
 After good performances with the club, Bruno extended his stay until the end of 2010.
-But in the middle of the year Bruno had issues with the club's football manager, Paulo Angioni, and returned to Avai.
+But in the middle of the year, Bruno had issues with the club's football manager, Paulo Angioni, and returned to Avai.